tea2code/fantasy-rts/README.md

                 - name: <string>
                   resource: <string, optional>
                   resource_chance: <float, optional>

+        tiles:
+            namespace: <string>
+            tile:
+                - name: <string>

-The type "static" can/should/will exist multiple times.
+The types "static" and "tile" can/should/will exist multiple times.
 Each representing a single entity.